Marie Sklodowska Curie Fellows

-Luigi acted as consultant and expert for a variety of organizations, including (but not limited to) UNODC, Columbia University, DGHOME, UNHCR, Save the Children, and other NGOs.
+Luigi acted as consultant and expert for a variety of organisations, including (but not limited to) UNODC, the Council of Europe, Columbia University, DGHOME, UNHCR, Save the Children, and other NGOs.

 Marie Curie Project: MAPS – Migrants And People Smugglers: To what extent is human smuggling a criminal enterprise driven by solidarity and cooperation?
 This is the question that my Marie Curie project addresses through a comparative study – of the Eastern Mediterranean and the Central American smuggling corridors.
 Having almost concluded my research in the Eastern Mediterranean corridor, the project will concentrate almost exclusively on the Central American route in order to identify similarities and differences in the organisational structures of smuggling networks, the smuggler-migrant relationship, and the profile of the facilitators.
 MAPS seeks to make a contribution to studies on Human Smuggling and Irregular Migration, where there is a keen interest in – yet still insufficient knowledge about – the interaction between migrants and facilitators and where criminological perspectives still dominate the debate.
 MAPS adopts a critical perspective and departs from the idea that smugglers obey only to a profit making logic.
 Inviting instead for a more complex understanding of their roles, it argues that human smuggling is embedded within ethnic networks and local economies, which are grounded on deep notions of solidarity and reciprocity.
 By expanding current knowledge around smuggling and its related policies, the project also aims to provide an empirical platform for policy engagement.